 Redeeming your cashback

 - Swapping your cashback for an e-Gift voucher with selected merchants.
 Some merchants might offer a trade up value for your cashback.
 This information will be displayed in the app.
-Merchants and e-Gift vouchers value may change over time.
+The value of merchant and e-Gift vouchers may change over time.